ddobric/neocortexapi/source/NeoCortexUtils/docs/SDR-to-Bitmap.md

 On comaprison between two SDRs, the overlap.png shows more  overlaps/intersections in comparison to the above example.
 SDRs are simlar to each other.

+The full code for this example can be found [here](https://github.com/Yatish0/neocortexapi_Team_PY/blob/3a7871d3ce160d31ec0eac763a759d52f633d58f/source/UnitTestsProject/SdrRepresentation/SpatialPoolerColumnActivityTest.cs#L16).